Here’s what happened in one of my hives this year when I installed a honey super without a queen excluder:

 There’s a boatload of beekeeping videos on YouTube.
 Videos posted by the National Honey Show are world class beekeeping presentations from some of the biggest heavy hitters in the beekeeping world.
 They probably go a bit too deep for absolute beginners, but it probably doesn’t hurt to have them on the radar.
 The University of Guelph produces more beginner-friendly videos from its beeyards that are also well worth checking out.
 Ian Steppler’s beekeeping videos out of Manitoba are exactly the kind of videos I would post if I was a commercial beekeeper.
 I’m pretty sure I’ll never have the resources to keep bees on that level, but if I ever thought about hitting the big time, I’d be all over his videos.
 Even as a backyard beekeeper, I’ve learned quite a lot from him.
 A simple search on Twitter (and other social media apps) for beekeeping also reveals all kinds of fascinating information about beekeeping.

 The internet is an invaluable tool for new beekeepers, especially in a place like Newfoundland where there aren’t many beekeepers and where it’s not easy to meet up with other beekeepers.
-All of my beekeeping mentors are beekeepers I’ve gotten to know online (none from Newfoundland, sorry to say).
+All of my beekeeping mentors are beekeepers I first got to know online (none from Newfoundland, sorry).
 Most of what I’ve learned about beekeeping, outside of my direct experience with the bees, I’ve learned online.
 Beekeeping associations, beekeeping workshops, beekeeping books — none of them are necessary for anyone with a connection to the internet who pays attention to their bees.
 A whole bunch of people just got their backs up, but all I’m saying is I did fine without a beekeeping association or beekeeping workshops (because they didn’t exist) when I started beekeeping in 2010.
 Online resources and my connections to people I met online was my schooling — and it worked beautifully for me.
 But let’s get back to the question: What books are useful for new beekeepers on the island of Newfoundland (or for people keeping bees in a similar cold climate)?